-Protecting and improving federal programs that ensure economic security and individual and family well-being are the central goals of the Coalition on Human Needs.
+Protecting and improving federal programs that ensure economic security and well-being for individuals and families and boost upward mobility to help people enter and remain in the middle class are the central goals of the Coalition on Human Needs.
 Decisions about federal investments should begin with an assessment of unmet needs.
 The President's budget, Congressional Budget Resolutions, and subsequent appropriations bills should all provide for real growth in meeting the needs of the most vulnerable and realize the goal of reducing poverty and increasing economic security for all Americans.
-Meeting these goals requires budget decision-making informed by a commitment to address racial and ethnic disparities and injustices.
+Meeting these goals requires budget decision-making informed by a commitment to address racial, ethnic, and gender disparities and injustices.
 Shared economic progress and the challenges of providing health care for all and ensuring retirement security for an aging population can be met by federally-funded investments that spur broadly shared economic growth, paid for by a responsible combination of revenues, savings, and sustainable levels of borrowing.